-After your roof has been installed and the property cleaned up, your contractor will have a quality control person or supervisor come out and do a complete walk-through to double-check for quality.
-They will get on the roof and inspect the installation to make sure that you will be left with the highest quality workmanship possible for the materials you invested in.
+After your roof has been installed.
+Your property clear and looking great again.
+The contractor will have a quality control person or job supervisor come out.
+They'll perform a complete walk-through to double-check for quality.
+They'll get on the roof and inspect the installation to make sure that you will be left with the highest quality workmanship possible for the materials you invested in.

 If you’re just starting out the process, you’re probably getting ready to find and hire a local roofing contractor.
 To locate a great local roofing contractor that’s the best fit for you, RoofCrafters has provided a checklist of questionsto ask your local roofing contractor, along with the right answers that you need to get back when you meet with these roofing contractors.

 If you are in the South Carolina, Georgia, or Florida area, you can Schedule Your Inspection here.
 We'll help you get your roof replacement journey started!
 If you’d like to learn more about your roof replacement, we recommend you check out our roof replacement guide.